 $5,000 – $29,000 USD

-What I’ve spent on maintenance and charging costs on a Nissan Leaf over the course of 5 years… a gasoline car of the same size would use in only a few months.
+What I’ve spent on maintenance and charging costs on a Nissan Leaf over the course of 6 years… a gasoline car of the same size would use in only a few months.
 This is the cost comparison of EV ownership from a first hand perceptive with half a decade of experience.
 Owning an electric vehicle saves you a lot in both fuel costs and maintenance costs.

 Overall, a Nissan Leaf is very reliable EV.
-Total cost of maintenance over 5 years was $135 CAD ($96 USD) and the total cost of ownership (which would include the very little I’ve had to pay for charging over the past 5 years) would ad up to maybe a few hundred in total.
+Total cost of maintenance over 6 years was $185 ($151 USD) and the total cost of ownership (which would include the very little I’ve had to pay for charging over the past 6 years) would ad up to maybe a few hundred in total.
 The only complaint I have after reviewing the 2013 Nissan Leaf (aside from the appearance) is the range of only 84 miles/135 kilometers.
 Which for city driving is all you would ever need.
-For the new 62kWh 2020 Nissan Leaf the range was greatly improved with 226 miles of range which for most people is plenty.
+For the new 62kWh 2020 Nissan Leaf the range was greatly improved with 226 miles / 364 km of range which for most people is plenty.
 So if you only require an electric vehicle for getting around the city, an older Nissan Leaf may be one of the best electric vehicles on a budget.